St. Catherine, bad feet, & the first italic

 And, no, I don’t know why those two angels are holding three crowns above St. Catherine’s head.
 I guess it symbolizes either the Trinity or, as in the case of the three crowns on the Pope’s Tiara or triregnum, the threefold power of the pontiff.
 Or, it might symbolize the three virtues written across the scroll (above the heart): Dulce signum charitatis. / Castitatis, / Cor mutat in Virgine. (charity, chastity, and something about the heart of the Virgin (Mary).

-And on another tangent: if you were wondering how small Aldus’s octavo editions were, then here you go:
+And if you were wondering how small Aldus’s octavo editions were, then here you go: